babel/notes/README.md

 # Babel Notes

-Currently, we do video chat on Wednesdays at 9:00 AM EST. (Planning on switching the times every other meeting to fit everyone around the world)
+Currently, we do video chat on Wednesdays at 9:00 AM EST and 12:00 PM EST (switching between the times every other week).

 New notes are added as pull requests (watch the repo!): feel free to comment on them!